Legal Studies

 Upon completion of this course, the student will be able to:

-- evaluate and identify facts and supporting evidence for use in drafting discovery requests and responses with a focus on e-discovery, meta data mining, and other topical technical issues.
+- evaluate and identify facts, law, and supporting evidence for use in drafting discovery requests and responses.

 LA 330 Family Law and Procedure